2KAbhishek/tmux-tilit/README.md

 ## Features

 - **Intuitive Tiling Management**: Split and arrange panes, layouts, workspaces with intuitive keybindings similar to tiling window managers
-- **Vim/Neovim Integration**: Seamless navigation between vim/neovim splits and tmux panes with Navigator support
+- **Vim/Neovim Integration**: Seamless navigation between vim/neovim splits and tmux panes
 - **External Tools**: Integration with utilities like lazygit, extrakto for text grabbing and [tdo](https://github.com/2KAbhishek/tdo) for notes management
 - **Session Management**: Integration with [tea](https://github.com/2KAbhishek/tmux-tea) for session management
 - **Prefix Mode**: Optional prefix mode for compatibility with window managers that use Alt as default modifier